superfly/docs/getting-started/troubleshooting.html.md

 - The host address your app should be listening on, which is `0.0.0.0:<internal_port value>`.
 - A list of processes inside the Machine with TCP sockets in LISTEN state.
 This includes `/app`, which might show something like `[ :: ]:8080`; the host address your app is trying to listen on.
 (You can ignore hallpass on port 22, which is used for SSH on Machines.)

-### Fix the "app is listening on the incorrect address" error
+### Fix the "app is not listening on the expected address" error

 The default internal port when you launch a new Fly App is `8080`.